ChristineKitchens/Pewlett_Hackard_Analysis/README.md

 ### Additional Analyses
   - An additional query to make of the data could be to breakdown the number of retiring employees not just by title, but [by department](https://github.com/InRegards2Pluto/Pewlett_Hackard_Analysis/blob/550eced8f34750c3aed6479a1ac49ebb3c2a437d/Data/mentorship_department.csv) as well.
 The following query was executed to this end:
     ```
+    -- Group retiring individuals by title and department
+    SELECT d.dept_name,
+            rt.title,
+            COUNT(rt.title) AS retiring_count
+    INTO retirement_department
+    FROM dept_emp AS de
+        INNER JOIN departments AS d
+        ON de.dept_no = d.dept_no
+        INNER JOIN retirement_titles as rt
+        ON de.emp_no = rt.emp_no
+    GROUP BY d.dept_name, rt.title
+    ORDER BY dept_name, COUNT(rt.title) DESC;
+    ```
+  - Further, while the requested deliverables separately analyzed the number of employees retiring and the number eligible employees for the mentorship program, it's critical to compare these two numbers directly.
+Given the disparity between the magnitude of employees reaching retirement age versus eligible mentors, directly comparing the groups across a departmental and title level will help identify where shortfalls are greatest.
+    ```
     -- Use information in mentorship_eligibility table to create
     -- a new table where eligible mentors are split up by
     -- department and title